CouncilDataProject/cookiecutter-cdp-deployment/README.md

 -   Your deployment's provided and generated data (meeting dates, committee names, councilmember details, etc) will live in [Firestore](https://cloud.google.com/firestore).
 -   Your deployment's generated files (audio clips, transcripts, etc.) will live in [Filestore](https://cloud.google.com/filestore).
 -   When provided a video without closed captions, the audio from the provided video will be processed using [Speech-to-Text](https://cloud.google.com/speech-to-text).

-All of these resources will be set up for you using [Pulumi](#pulumi) but you will need to create both Google Cloud and Pulumi accounts.
-More information on these services and the steps for account creation can be found in the generated repository's README.

-### Pulumi

-Pulumi allows CDP developers and Instance maintainers to create, deploy, and manage infrastructure on any cloud using familiar programming languages and tools.
-It additionally, stores and tracks the _state_ of the CDP infrastructure, i.e. how many and which file storage, database, and processing resources are available.

-For CDP Instance maintainers, this simply means, the infrastructure management is packaged up as a part of `cdp-backend`, _and_ the infrastructure will never be incompatible with the pipelines as they are versioned together.

-Pulumi is free, and generally, you as an instance maintainer should never have to interact with Pulumi other than during the CDP Instance creation and setup process.

 ## Cost